Vienna Stock Exchange – Fact Check

 The percentage of directly held shares amounts to slightly less than 4% of the assets of private households.
 The largest portion flows into Austrian companies listed on the Vienna Stock Exchange.

-The new global market segment of the Vienna Stock Exchange offers trading in German and US stocks through your broker.
+The new global market segment of the Vienna Stock Exchange offers trading in international stocks through your broker.

 With the exception of Raiffeisen Bank International AG, all ATX companies paid out dividends in 2016.